 Patellofemoral Pain Syndrome

 Your kneecap is a bone at the front of your knee that protects the knee joint.
 It also helps your muscles bend the knee joint farther because of the support it provides.
-When you suffer from patellofemoral pain syndrome, your kneecap becomes damaged, inflamed or loosened.
+When you suffer from patellofemoral pain syndrome, your kneecap becomes damaged, inflamed, or loosened.
 Address kneecap pain by calling Redefine Healthcare in northeastern New Jersey for effective treatment.

 Patellofemoral pain syndrome is a condition that produces pain around your kneecap.
 You may know the condition as runner’s knee or jumper’s knee.
-It involves the kneecap — or patella, as it’s known in medical circles — and the surrounding cartilage.
-A dull aching pain in the front of your knee, behind or around the kneecap, usually starts gradually.
+It involves the kneecap — or patella, as known in medical circles — and the surrounding cartilage.
+Dull aching pain in the front of your knee, behind or around the kneecap, usually starts gradually.
 It can escalate if you participate in regular physical activity that relies on extensive knee involvement, such as tennis or stair-climbing.

 The condition is predominant among teenagers and young adults, especially if you’re a sports enthusiast.
 Young women suffer the most from this type of knee pain even when they don’t play sports.
 Once you get older, knee injuries and related pain may be due to an underlying medical condition, such as arthritis or patellar tendonitis.

 Patellofemoral pain syndrome affects either one or both of your knees.
 This pain causes you to limit specific knee movements.

 Because of the structural weakness, your knees may balk or give way suddenly.
 Straightening your knees fully or extending your legs often becomes problematic.

 You’re suffering from patellofemoral pain syndrome if you experience any symptoms that include: